dimitardanailov/ddanailov/marketing/story.md

 ### My personal story and superpowers

 My personal journey begun before nine years ago.
-For these period I "visited" a signification amount of kingdoms 👑.
+For this period I "visited" a significant amount of kingdoms 👑.
 My roles were "warrior" (backend developer), "engineer" (front - end developer), "magician" (team leader and software architect), "the assassin" (freelancer) and even the "main officer" (CTO).

-When I worked like a warrior 💪 I wrote a significant amount of scripts which automated some boring repetitive tasks for my stakeholders and the end - users.
+When I worked as a warrior 💪 I wrote a significant amount of scripts which automated some boring, repetitive tasks for my stakeholders and the end - users.

 To be an engineer 🛠 is an awesome job because your main focus is creating a beautiful and helpful instruments which reduce the main pain of each system: Adding or filtering data.